existenceexists/replace_color_in_image_with_transparency/README.md

 Examples of use on Windows should be similar as on Linux may be with slight modifications.
 You may search internet for queries:

-"running Python script on Windows"
+* running Python script on Windows
-"command line pipe Windows"
+* command line pipe Windows
-"command line xargs Windows"
+* command line xargs Windows

 ## Authors